cert-manager/cert-manager/GOVERNANCE.md

 To be added as a GitHub member, you will also need to enable [two-factor authentication](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) on your GitHub account.

-GitHub members are encouraged to engage with the [cert-manager-dev](https://groups.google.com/g/cert-manager-dev) mailing list as well as the [cert-manager](https://kubernetes.slack.com/messages/cert-manager) and [cert-manager-dev](https://kubernetes.slack.com/messages/cert-manager-dev) Slack channels.
+GitHub members are encouraged to engage with the mailing list [cert-manager-dev@googlegroups.com](https://groups.google.com/g/cert-manager-dev) as well as the [`#cert-manager`](https://kubernetes.slack.com/messages/cert-manager) and [`#cert-manager-dev`](https://kubernetes.slack.com/messages/cert-manager-dev) channels on the Kubernetes Slack.

 ## Reviewer